 Identification of further management and corrective measures, for incorporation into the EMMP, if required.

-Post deployment the detailed EMMP will be regularly updated, in consultation with regulators and stakeholders through the mechanism of an Advisory Group for the Project.
+Post deployment the detailed EMMP will be regularly updated, in consultation with regulators and stakeholders..
 Any updates, changes or revisions will be based upon review and evaluation of the results of monitoring.

 The Need for an EMMP